-Each drawing must be created with materials connected to the specific sensation.
-The background and drawing materials must be associated with one another.
-No art supplies store or drawing materials may be used.
-Each material can only be used once in this assignment.
-Every imagery can only be depicted once.
-No existing symbols, words or onomatopoeia or existing symbols may be used.
-Do not rely on a formulaic image creation process; please generate 25 completely different ideas.
-Fasteners and adhesives to anchor or attach materials are allowed.
+- □ Each drawing must be created with materials connected to the specific sensation. - The background and drawing materials must be associated with one another. - □ No art supplies store or drawing materials may be used. - □ Each material can only be used once in this assignment. - D Every imagery can only be depicted once. - □ No existing symbols, words or onomatopoeia or existing symbols may be used. - Do not rely on a formulaic image creation process; please generate 25 completely different ideas. - D Fasteners and adhesives to anchor or attach materials are allowed. - D The success of your work will be judged by your peer's ability to visual read the image. - □ All 25 drawings must be presented as a cohesive body of work.

+□ Think of a method for exhibiting this as a cohesive body of work.
+Presentation extends how visual imagery is understood, and meaning is made.

+Due Date: September 13

+Grade Weight: 16%

-000 All 25 drawings must be presented as a cohesive body of work.
-Du e Date: September 18 Gra ade Weight: 16% Ass signment 2: Thematic Imaging Me ual content can be generated through grouping or sequential relationships between images. caning is relational.
-We constantly compare things we know or are familiar with to other periences to make sense of our world.
-Sel Theme is a topic or subject matter, while a System is related parts that form a complex whole. ect one theme and one system, then create ten images for each theme and system; choose and a materials that extend how your content is communicated.
-Gu idelines The essential test of your theme or system's success will be its ability to be immediately understood by your peers.
-You should be concerned with visual communication and maintaining reality (suspension of disbelief).
-If your ideas are too broad when choosing a theme, make them more specific by honing in on a particular aspect.
-For example, nature is too general, so you may want to narrow the scope.
-Remember, the image represents an idea or mental construct of a thing rather than the thing itself; you cannot use it in this assignment.
-The goal is to create visuals that communicate the simple objective meaning without context; this is a visual dictionary.
-No existing symbols, words or onomatopoeia may be used.
-Du e Date: October 9 Gra ade Weight: 16 % Ass signment 3: Contextual Imaginary e context in which an image is created generates a part of its meaning-the meaning changes d shifts in different cultural contexts or if the image is recontextualised, altered or manipulated. the sim ing all the work you have produced for the thematic imagery, create an imaginative visual about hyperreal.
+Assignment 2: Thematic Imaging

+Visual content can be generated through grouping or sequential relationships between images.
+Meaning is relational.
+We constantly compare things we know or are familiar with to other experiences to make sense of our world.

+A Theme is a topic or subject matter, while a System is related parts that form a complex whole.
+Select one theme and one system, then create ten images for each theme and system; choose and use materials that extend how your content is communicated.

+- □ The essential test of your theme or system's success will be its ability to be immediately understood by your peers. - You should be concerned with visual communication and maintaining reality (suspension of disbelief). - □ If your ideas are too broad when choosing a theme, make them more specific by honing in on a particular aspect.
+For example, nature is too general, so you may want to narrow the scope. - C Remember, the image represents an idea or mental construct of a thing rather than the thing itself; you cannot use it in this assignment. - The goal is to create visuals that communicate the simple objective meaning without context; this is a visual dictionary. - □ No existing symbols, words or onomatopoeia may be used.

+Due Date: October 4 Grade Weight: 16 %

+Assignment 3: Contextual Imaginary

+The context in which an image is created generates a part of its meaning-the meaning changes and shifts in different cultural contexts or if the image is recontextualised, altered or manipulated.

+Using all the work you have produced for the thematic imagery, create an imaginative visual about the hyperreal.
 Your narrative should have no more than five images.
-Hyperreality is an image, nulation or aggregate of ideas that distort "the real," claims to depict reality or tries not to express of thing based on existence.
+Hyperreality is an image, simulation or aggregate of ideas that distort "the real," claims to depict reality or tries not to express anything based on existence.
 Instead, it creates something that comes to constitute "a reality."

-Gu idelines ☐ ☐ Du Your story should demonstrate your understanding of hyperreality.
-You can use the thematic source images as often as needed to create your narrative.
-You are welcome to make additional images to help your story.
-You may use approaches we have already explored, among other strategies.
-The Date: November 23 The Date: November 24 The Date: November 24 The Date: November 24 The Date: November 25 T
+- O Your story should demonstrate your understanding of hyperreality. - □ You can use the thematic source images as often as needed to create your narrative. - You are welcome to make additional images to help your story. - D You may use approaches we have already explored, among other strategies.

+Due Date: November 1

+Grade Weight: 16%